junyoung-sim/gbm-drl-quant/README.md

 ![alt text](https://github.com/junyoung-sim/gbm-drl-quant/blob/main/res/1/PFE-test.png)

 ***WORK IN PROGRESS: Both the equal-weight S&P 500 benchmark and the trading model are basically flat during this test period.
-The short testin period made it difficult to evaluate the trading model's long-term performance against the benchmark, so increasing the testing period to 20-30% should be attempted.
+The short testing period made it difficult to evaluate the trading model's long-term performance against the benchmark, so increasing the testing period to 20-30% should be attempted.
 The trading model still exhibits great potential!***